-Last year I took my teen-age daughters to Beasley's field of sunflowers for an inaugural festival.
-We created some amazing mother/daughter memories as we wandered through the rows and rows of tall yellow blooms.
+Last year, I took my teen-age daughters to a field of sunflowers at Beasley's Orchard in Danville, Indiana, for their annual festival.
+We created some amazing mother/daughter memories as we wandered through the rows and rows of tall, yellow blooms.
 Along the way, we snapped tons of photos and came home with several beautiful stems as well as plenty of Instagram-worthy pictures that I will cherish for years to come.

-I was thrilled when I heard that Beasley's decided to make this an annual affair, and that this year's field of sunflowers will be almost twice as big as last year's.
-So, back by popular demand, Beasley's Orchard is proud to host the second annual Sunflower Festival Sept.
-10-19.
+I was thrilled when I heard that Beasley's decided to make this an annual affair, and that this year's field of sunflowers will be even bigger.
+So, back by popular demand, Beasley's Orchard is proud to host the third annual Sunflower Festival July 23-31.

 Here's what to expect: